wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 and rerun both `bakefile_gen` and `autoconf` afterwards to update the version in the generated files too.

+Update `master.cfg` in [wx/buildbot](https://github.com/wxWidgets/buildbot)
-Update the definition of the stable and release branches in `build/buildbot/config/include/defs.xml` after a minor version change.
+repository after a minor or major version change.

 ## MSW Visual Studio Official Builds